vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

     since 1.29.0

-* checksumCpuThreads (int, default: `ForkJoinPool.getCommonPoolParallelism()`) specifies the number of threads for CPU-bound tasks (PGP verification and SHA computation)
+* `checksumCpuThreads` (int, default: `ForkJoinPool.getCommonPoolParallelism()`) specifies the number of threads for CPU-bound tasks (PGP verification and SHA computation)

     since 1.29.0

-* checksumIoThreads (int, default: `50`) specifies the number of threads to use for PGP key resolution
+* `checksumIoThreads` (int, default: `50`) specifies the number of threads to use for PGP key resolution

     since 1.29.0

+* `checksumCachedPgpKeysDir` (string, default: `%{ROOT_DIR}/gradle/checksum-dependency-plugin/cached-pgp-keys`) specifies the location for cached PGP keys

+    Public PGP keys are needed for verification, so it is recommended to cache them and commit the keys under source control.
+    It makes the build faster (as the keys are not downloaded on each build) and it reduces the chances for build failure caused by misbehaving PGP keyservers.

+    Placeholders:

+    * `%{ROOT_DIR}` replaces to `settings.rootDir.absolutePath`

+    since 1.85.0

 * `pgpKeyserver` (string, comma separated) specifies keyserver for retrieval of the keys.